 |LIDAR image of Pt.
 369.4m (SJ 047 509)|

 The criteria for the list that this addition applies to are:

 Y Trichant – The 300m Hills of Wales – Welsh hills at or above 300m and below 400m in height that have 30m minimum drop, with an accompanying sub list entitled the Sub-Trichant with the criteria for this sub category being all Welsh hills at or above 300m and below 400m in height with 20m or more and below 30m of drop.
 The list is authored by Myrddyn Phillips, with the Introduction to the list and the renaming of it appearing on Mapping Mountains on the 13th May 2017.

-As the name of the ffridd taking in this hill’s summit has not been confirmed the hill is being listed by the point (Pt.
-296.1m) notation and it is adjoined to the Cadair Idris group of hills, which are situated in the south-western part of North Wales (Region A, Sub-Region A3), and the hill is positioned with the A 493 road to its north and has the town of Dolgellau towards its east.
+The hill is being listed by the point (Pt.
+369.4m) notation as an appropriate name for it either through local enquiry and / or historic research has not been found by the author, and it is adjoined to the Mynydd Hiraethog group of hills which are situated in the north-eastern part of North Wales (Region A, Sub-Region A2), and it is positioned with the B5105 road to its north and minor roads to it immediate west and south-east, with the A494 road further to its south-east, and has the village of Clawddnewydd towards the east north-east.

 The full details for the hill are: